Updated: Mar 24

 Want to green your laundry routine?
 You’re in the right place.
 We’re going to start at the clothing store and make our way through the hamper, into the washer, and onto the clothesline as sustainably as we can, choosing products that reduce waste and still get the job done.
 Ready?
 Here we go!

 Reduce your loads.
 The easiest way to cut back on washing, is to cut back on the amount of clothes you own and the amount of clothes you put into the hamper.
 We have a running Laundry Challenge in our house to see who has the fewest clothes in their pile on laundry day (socks and underwear don’t count).
 The challenge (which has no prize except praise from mom) is pretty effective at cutting down our loads.
 We simply check our clothes after wearing them to see if they smell or have visible stains.
 If not, we re-wear them (again, not socks and underwear – we’re not that hardcore).
+I wholeheartedly suggest trying a Capsule Wardrobe or the 100 Day Dress Challenge to reduce your clothing.
 And towels, sheets, and such do not need to be washed once a week.
 They just don’t.

 Let this be your mantra: Buy less, wear more, wash less.